conventional-changelog/commitlint/docs/upgrade.md

 #### Config

 * **wildcards** config is ignored - as of version `2.0.0` the former `.wildcards` configuration is ignored entirely.
-If your `.commitlintrc` or an extended shareable configuration has a `.wildcards` key a warning will be issued.
+If your `.conventional-changelog-lintrc`, `commitlint.config.js` or an extended shareable configuration has a `.wildcards` key a warning will be issued.

 #### API